Barista Basics is $120 and is 3 hours in duration.

 What you will get upon completion

-RTO Statement of Attainment
+Nationally Recognised Statement of Attainment

 As well as essential skills, BARISTA BASICS™ will also provide you with a certificate bearing the unit of competency codes and names SITHFAB005 Prepare and serve espresso coffee and SITXFSA001 Use hygienic practices for food safety.